 Teacher in Charge: Mr K. MeyerRequired Prior Learning

-This course will be assessed to a selection of L3 Technology Achievement and Unit Standards.
+This course will be assessed to a selection of L3 Graphic Design Achievement Standards.
 Assessment is a combination of both internally and externally assessed standards.
-Students will have the opportunity to gain up to 24 credits at L3.
+Students will have the opportunity to gain up to 20 credits at L3.
+Graphics is an approved domain subject and is appropriate for students intending to study at university.